kitnil/awesome/README.md

 - [eva-icons](https://github.com/akveo/eva-icons) - A pack of more than 480 beautifully crafted Open Source icons.
 SVG, Sketch, Web Font and Animations support.
 - [GhostText](https://github.com/GhostText/GhostText) - 👻 Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).
 - [tridactyl](https://github.com/tridactyl/tridactyl) - A Vim-like interface for Firefox, inspired by Vimperator/Pentadactyl.
-- [sockethub](https://github.com/sockethub/sockethub) - A protocol gateway for the Web.
 - [PaWebControl](https://github.com/Siot/PaWebControl) - PulseAudio Web Volume Control
 - [PeerTube](https://github.com/Chocobozzz/PeerTube) - ActivityPub federated video streaming platform using P2P directly in the web browser
 - [vscode-org-mode](https://github.com/vscode-org-mode/vscode-org-mode) - Emacs Org Mode for Visual Studio Code